hpe-dev-incubator/hpe-dev-portal/content/blog/massive-parallel-management-with-ilorest-on-linux.md

 However, this loop approach brings out two fundamental problems: 1) Using `curl` and `wget` in management scripts implies the creation of smart crawling functions (as explained in this [article](https://developer.hpe.com/blog/getting-started-with-ilo-restful-api-redfish-api-conformance)), 2) a sequential management with loops is fine for taking care of five or ten servers, but not more.
 A parallel approach should be considered for an important number of managed servers.

-This blog explains how to manage many servers in parallel using bash scripts without the need of implementing schema crawlers, thus allowing a long-term stability to the scripts.
+This blog post explains how to manage many servers in parallel using bash scripts without the need of implementing schema crawlers, thus allowing a long-term stability to the scripts.

 To achieve this goal, you will combine a parallel task launcher (namely the [ClusterShell](https://clustershell.readthedocs.io/en/latest/index.html) and/or the Parallel Distributed Shell) with [iLOrest](https://www.hpe.com/info/resttool) (former `hprest`) the HPE RESTful Interface Tool in a more detailed and slightly different manner than what you can read already in the [user guide](https://hewlettpackard.github.io/python-redfish-utility/#overview).